GSA/data.gov/README.md

     $ make test

-You can set the concurrency parameter by environment variable.
+You can set the concurrency parameter with make's `-j` parameter.

-    $ KITCHEN_CONCURRENCY=4 make test
+    $ make -j4 test

 Run a single suite.